This article is a few years old now. A lot has changed since then.

 - Estrogens

 In the book The Warrior Diet, author Ori Hofmekler lays out the case against dietary and environmental estrogens.
-I’m not going to cover his book here; you can find my review Revisiting The Warrior Diet on my personal site.
+I won’t cover his book here; you can find my review, Revisiting The Warrior Diet, on my personal site.
 What Ori said about plastics grabbed my attention.
-He stated that compounds in plastic called plasticizers can be estrogenic and carcinogenic (EX: bisphenol A).
-When I started going through all the different types of plastic, and which ones were bad and which ones were less bad, my head started to spin.
+He stated that compounds in plastic called plasticizers can be estrogenic and carcinogenic (EX, bisphenol A).
+When I started going through all the different types of plastic, which were bad and less bad, my head started to spin.
 I didn’t understand the chemistry, but I knew what I had to do to minimize estrogenic exposure – I decided to replace my plastic kettle with a stainless steel one.

-I did some research and found 3 stainless steel electric kettles that were affordable.
-Each had its own benefits.
+I did some research and found three affordable stainless steel electric kettles, each with its own benefits.

 There is a plastic view window in the utiliTEA; otherwise the rest of the kettle is made of brushed stainless steel.